-Based on comments from reviewers (see below), here's some tips for usage of these radios.
-So you can know the level of protection offered:
+Based on comments from reviewers (see below), here are some tips for usage of these radios, so that you may know the level of protection offered:

 - It is pretty likely that the AES256 security is implemented 'correctly' and an observer will not be able to decode your messages.

 - Warning: If an attacker is able to get one of the radios in their possession, they could either a) extract the channel key from that device or b) use that radio to listen to new communications.

 - Warning: If an attacker is able to get the "Channel QR code/URL" that you share with others - that attacker could then be able to read any messages sent on the channel (either tomorrow or in the past - if they kept a raw copy of those broadcast packets)

 The current implementation provides optional confidentiality to members of a configured network:

 - Encryption is implemented in devices/nodes with network-wide encryption keys.

 - Encryption is optional and is turned off when devices are in 'Ham mode'.

 - There is no encryption supported in the clients (iOS, Android) to facilitate distribution as mass market software.